Skip to main content

 Construction Adhesive Situations where fasteners show undesirably Clean appearance, no penetrations Permanent, not removable for service

-I typically use stainless steel screws spaced every 8 to 10 inches around the perimeter.
-This spacing provides adequate wind resistance—Denver’s building code requires fastening capable of withstanding 90 mph wind loads for our area.
+I usually run stainless steel screws every 8 to 10 inches around the perimeter.
+That spacing holds up against the wind we get, and Denver’s building code wants fastening that can take a 90 mph wind load for our area.

-Our chase cover installation service includes the removal of the old cover, thorough cleaning of the chase walls, proper fastener selection and spacing, soldering of seams for premium materials, flashing and sealing around flue pipes, and a final inspection to verify a weathertight installation.
-The service type 80-i650 $$ $3,650, depending on the chase size and access investment, making it an investment that protects your $400-$900 chase
+Our chase cover installation service covers removing the old cover, cleaning the chase walls, picking and spacing the right fasteners, soldering seams on premium materials, flashing and sealing around the flue pipes, and a final check to confirm it’s watertight.
+The service runs up to about $3,650 depending on chase size and roof access, which is a smart investment when it’s protecting a $400 to $900 chase cover and the structure underneath it.

 Dimensional Considerations and Custom Fabrication